DX-at-Scale/dx-at-scale/README.md

 Starting sooner rather than later allows you to make mistakes, learn from them, and correct course as needed.
 The quicker you begin, the quicker you can adapt and move forward.

+Each subsequent DDD cycle is like running your robot vacuum through the newly discovered room layout.
+However, unlike static rooms, software, people, and businesses are dynamic and constantly evolving.
+As you gather more information about your socio-technical organization, your understanding deepens, and the "room walls" should be continuously adjusted.

 ![The "Robot Vacuum" approach](resources/robot_vacuum_approach.svg)

 #### Combining DDD Outputs and Diagrams Across Teams